nmosto/dynamic-spectroscopic-fitting/README.md

 # pyUSID-process-fitting
-A tutorial on how to create a custom fitting class using pyUSID.Process to model spectroscopic data
+A tutorial on how to create a custom fitting class using pyUSID.Process to model spectroscopic data.

 ### Note on Pycroscopy and pyUSID